• Skip to primary navigation

 Search posts

-You are here: Home / Apple Watch / Where is the Noise app?
+You are here: Home / Apple Watch / Where is the Noise App?
 Tips for Apple Watch and iPhone

-Where is the Noise app?
+Where is the Noise App?
 Tips for Apple Watch and iPhone

-By Mike Peterson 0 comments Last updated August 25, 2019
+By Mike Peterson 0 comments Last updated January 11, 2024

-What is the Noise app?
+What Is the Noise App?

 Noise set the built-in microphone to measure the decibel level of your environment and the noises in it.
 When it reaches a certain threshold, it’ll automatically send you a notification.

 You can also just open up the Noise app if you think you’re in a loud environment to see the ambient decibel level.
+Examples include at a music festival, on the subway, and in busy urban areas.

 Repeated exposure to sounds over a certain decibel level can negatively impact your hearing.
 In other words, it can lead to hearing loss — even if you don’t realize it.